haapjari/repository-search-api/README.md

 - Implement Grafana and Prometheus to collect stats on the research run.
 - Makefile -> Tasks (?)
 - Create a release, when the first iteration is complete.
-- Test the endpoints.
-    - Commit
-        - GET / - not tested
-        - POST / - not tested
-        - GET /:id - not tested
-        - PATCH /:id - not tested
-        - DELETE /:id - not tested

 ---